- 1 frozen boneless turkey roast (3 pounds), thawed

 - 2 tablespoons cornstarch

 - Cut roast in half.
 Combine the garlic powder, paprika, oil, Worcestershire sauce, salt and pepper; rub over turkey.
 Place in a 5-qt. slow cooker.
-Add the garlic, 1/2 cup broth, water, wine, orange juice and lemon juice.
-Cover and cook on low for 5-6 hours or until a thermometer reads 175°.
+Add the garlic, 1/2 cup broth, water, wine or additional broth, orange juice and lemon juice.
+Cover and cook on low for 5-6 hours or until a meat thermometer reads 170°.

 - Remove turkey and keep warm.
 Discard garlic cloves.
 For gravy, combine cornstarch and remaining broth until smooth; stir into cooking juices.
 Cover and cook on high for 15 minutes or until thickened.
 Slice turkey; serve with gravy.
 Yield: 12 servings.